hansohn/jupyterhub-ldap-authenticator/README.md

 <dl>
   <dt>LDAPAuthenticator.group_search_base</dt>
   <dd>The location in the Directory Information Tree where the group search will start.
-  Search string containing '{group_dn}' will be substituted with entries taken from allowed_groups</dd>
+  Search string containing '{group}' will be substituted with entries taken from allowed_groups</dd>
 </dl>